PikachuPenial/Titanmod/PATCHNOTES.md

 # Unreleased
 **>GAMEPLAY**
+*NEW WEAPON*
+- **American-180** (Primary, SMG)
+- **Dual Mac 10s** (Primary, SMG)

+*GRAPPLING HOOK OVERHAUL*
+- Grappling Hook is now always available in every gamemode
+- 25% increase to hook travel speed
+- Seperated grappling hook from the melee slot, allowing for both to be in a loadout
+- New first person animations when using the grappling hook
+- Improved visual effects when grappling
+- New grappling related sound effects
+- Optimized various aspects of grappling hooks

 *DYNAMIC MUZZLE FLASH*
 - Reintroduced muzzle flash that now creates light around the weapon being fired

+*FALL DAMAGE*
+- Removed all sources of fall damage

 *GRAPHICAL CHANGES*
 - Added Lens Flare effect